 Ease of Use

-This stroller has a medium size storage bin under the seat that has access on all sides.
-The opening in the back is really big, significantly bigger than the basket itself, so we were able to get our extra large diaper bag inside with no room to spare.
-It hangs out of the back of the basket a little, but it certainly would do in a pinch and was much more than we thought we'd be able to get inside.
-The basket is fairly far under the handlebar, so it only received an average for ease of access.
-The maximum allowable weight for this bin is 11 pounds.
-This is better than some bins that had limits closer to 8 (Bugaboo Bee3), but not as good as the UPPAbaby strollers that can hold 20-30 pounds depending on the model.
+This stroller has a medium size storage bin under the seat with access on all sides.
+The opening in the back is large, significantly bigger than the basket itself, so we were able to get our extra-large diaper bag inside.
+It hangs out of the back of the basket, but it would do in a pinch.
+The basket is fairly far under the handlebar, so it is harder to access.
+The max weight allowance is 11 lbs.

-For pushing and turning on pavement, the Swift rolls similar to the Baby Jogger City Mini GT.
-Its smaller size makes it a great performer in tight spaces, and it pushes easily with one hand, turning almost instantly without the need to pre-plan our movement.
-This stroller has no problems rolling over cords or going through narrow spaces with ease.
-It performed well in almost all of our tests for maneuverability including curb pops and stairs.
-It is light and the center of gravity is designed such that it takes very little force to lift the front end.
-You do have to bend over significantly to move it over the edges, but it is in control and there is no frame flex.
+For pushing and turning on the pavement.
+Its smaller size makes it a great performer in tight spaces, and it pushes easily with one hand, turning almost instantly without the need to pre-plan.
+This stroller has no problems rolling over cords or going through narrow spaces.
+It is light and the center of gravity is designed so it takes very little force to lift the front end.

 Weight and Folded Size

-The Swift surprisingly feels lighter than it genuinely is even though it is relatively light at 20.4 pounds.
+The Swift surprisingly feels lighter than it genuinely is even though it is relatively light at 20.4 lbs.
 This weight is below the average of 24.7 and well below the heaviest stroller.
-The lightest strollers in the group are the Britax B-Agile 3 and the Baby Jogger City Mini that both weigh 17.5 pounds.

-The Swift measures at 23"W x 13.8"H x 28"L and 8,887 cubic inches.
-This makes it one of the smaller folded strollers in the group.
-The lighter strollers are closer to 6,500 cubic inches, but there is something about this stroller that makes it seem smaller than it actually is.
-The largest in the group is closer to 19,000 so perhaps, by comparison, it seems on the small side.
+The Swift measures 8,887 cubic inches.
+This makes it one of the smaller folded strollers but the lighter strollers are closer to 6,500 cubic inches.
+The largest in the group is closer to 19,000, so by comparison, it feels small.

 — Juliet Spurrier, MD & BabyGearLab Team